 For new construction, the ADA requires a builder to incorporate accessibility by design, construction methods and products used.
 Unfortunately, if slight mistakes are made, even down to fractions of an inch, then retrofit accessibility products can provide a solution so that all newly constructed facilities, either commercial or public, fulfill all necessary accessibility requirements.
 Additionally, with the continuing evolution of the Americans with Disabilities Act and potential additions to disabilities laws in the future, the flexibility that modular landings and ramp systems provide gives architects, designers and contractors the confidence to apply them in their master specs, often increasing their profitability and efficiency in the grand scheme of things.

-3 Real Examples of Modular Landing and Ramp Systems
+3 Real Examples of Modular Landing and Ramp Systems used for ADA compliance

 #1 – Existing Commercial Facility